 OK, let me explain.

-Decision making uses up energy right?
+Decision-making uses up energy, right?
 But what’s using the energy?
-Is it the decision, or the process of deciding?
+Is it the decision or the process of deciding?
 Mental energy is being used up by all of the activity right up to the point of the decision.
-Once made, it requires no more decision energy.
+But you see, once a decision is made, it requires no more decision energy.

-Let’s use an example of deciding what to wear for the day.
-You stand in your closet looking at your clothing and you are trying to choose a shirt to wear.
+If you are deciding what to wear for the day.
+You stand in your closet, looking at your clothing and trying to choose a shirt to wear.
 Which of these two scenarios uses more energy?

 - You see five shirts.
 You consider which one you like for today.
 You weigh the options of how the shirt feels on you.
 You check the weather.
 You pick a shirt.

 - You see five shirts.
 You consider which one you like for today.
 You weigh the options of how the shirt feels on you.
 You check the weather.
-You can’t decide what to wear.
-You say you decide later.
+You can’t decide what to wear and so you say you’ll decide later.
 You make your breakfast and coffee.
-In the back of your mind, you are thinking about that shirt.
-You use up a slight bit of energy deciding what you will eat.
-All the while carrying the decision about the “what to wear” along with you.
-You go back upstairs and you pick a shirt.
+In the back of your mind, you are thinking about what shirt to wear.
+You use up a slight bit of energy to decide what you will eat.
+All the while carrying the effort of deciding “what to wear” along with you.
+You go back upstairs, and you pick a shirt.

 “Oh my gosh!
 Not deciding about which shirt to wear actually used up more energy than simply deciding in the first place!”

-Look at decisions from the perspective of how much energy it takes to CONSIDER.
-You are going to want to make decisions much more quickly.
-Every time you put off making a decision, you are carrying the decision with you and it’s taking up mental energy.
+So now that you see that, I want you to look at decisions from the perspective of how much energy it takes to CONSIDER.
+Every time you put off making a decision, you are carrying it with you, taking up mental energy.

-I will go as far as to say that I think the energy you use up NOT making decisions is actually greater than the energy you use to make one.
+I will go as far as to say that I think the energy you use up, NOT making decisions, is greater than the energy you use to make one.
 And the more decisions you don’t make during the day, the greater your decision fatigue will be.

 “But what If I make the wrong decision?”

-OK, lets go there with the shirt.
+OK, let’s go there with the shirt.
 You picked out a shirt.
 Decision made.
-Your dressed and making coffee.
-Now, you are second guessing your decision about your shirt.
+You are dressed and making coffee.
+Now, you are second-guessing your decision about your shirt.
 “Should I have picked the green one today?”
-“I hope I don’t regret wearing this shirt today” “Maybe I should change my shirt”.
+“I hope I don’t regret wearing this shirt today” “Maybe I should change my shirt.”

 Do you see what’s happening?

-By not making decisions quickly, AND by second guessing decisions we have already made, we are significantly increasing the amount of “decision work” we are doing.
+By not making decisions quickly AND second-guessing decisions we have already made, we are significantly increasing the amount of “decision work” we do.
 Both increase our decision fatigue.

 And all of this energy not making decisions still feels like work.